jashlu/CRD_Assesment/README.md

 - Design and implement a car rental system using object-oriented principles.
 - The system should allow reserving a car of a given type at a desired date and time for a given number of days.
 There are 3 types of cars (sedan, SUV and van).
 - The number of cars of each type is limited.
 - Use Java as the implementation language.

-Use unit tests to prove the system satisfies the requirements.
+# INSTRUCTIONS TO RUN RENTALSYSTEM.JAVA
+- After downloading Zip File or from Github, extract all files
+- Run "javac RentalSystem.java" to compile files
+- Run "java RentalSystem" to run the RentalSystem application and simulate the unit tests prepared for viewing.

+(Each test is accompanied by tables that show the respective vehicle databases and reservation database at a certain moment during testing
+This is to help user have better understanding of ongoing test)